rademacher-p/stats-learn/Documentation/journal/disc_notes.md

     - demonstrate trade-off

 # Notes
+- Include an a0 legend fig to show gaussian?
 - SE_predict_leg_T
   - Coarse has low variance, no bias relative to thetacd, but high disc bias.
 Fine has high bias relative to thetacd because of insufficient data.
 Middle optimizes the trade-off.
   - *move alpha from legend to title*